microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/application-post-calls.md

 ---

 `<Media Session Configuration>` is the serialized media session configuration which contains the session information of the media stack.
-Specific information about audio, video, VBSS ssession information should be passed here.
+Specific information about audio, video, VBSS session information should be passed here.

 The following is an example of an audio media session blob.